choreos/choreos_middleware/chef-repo/cookbooks/shipper/README.md

 Requirements
 ====

 Works on any platform with Java Sun SDK installed.
+Must be run after customer.

 Usage
 ====